 A playground for the young and hip, Tampa Bay’s Seminole Heights features a bustling bar scene with great local food, craft brews, and handmade cocktails.

-The Red Star Rock Bar boasts of a full liquor bar and nine beers on tap – a great place to spend the night amidst rock memorabilia.
+The Red Star Rock Bar boasts a full liquor bar and nine beers on tap, making it a great place to spend the night in the midst of rock memorabilia.
 For craft beers and delicious bar chow, swing by the Mermaid Tavern, a resto-bar with an outdoor patio and a fire pit for cooler nights!

-Tampas Latino culture is centered on Ybor City, which was named for its founder, Vicente Martinez Ybor and is now consider a National Historic Landmark District.
+Tampa’s Latino culture is centered in Ybor City, which was named for its founder, Vicente Martinez Ybor.
+It’s now considered a National Historic Landmark District.
 The Columbia Restaurant in Lakeland is Florida’s oldest Spanish restaurant and currently the state’s largest.

-The Ybor City cigar factory was the largest in the world with over 4,000 employees hand rolling over 900,000 cigars a month.
-The area witnessed a revival in recent years and now hosts several shops galleries, restaurants and cafes.
+You may have heard about the Ybor City cigar factory, previously the largest in the world, with over 4,000 employees hand rolling over 900,000 cigars every month.
+The area witnessed a revival in recent years, and it now hosts several shops, galleries, restaurants, and cafes.

-Numerous of the most historic structures in the district are registered on the National Register of Historic Places, including the Columbia Restaurant that was established in 1905 by Cuban immigrant Casimiro Hern.
+Many of the most historic structures in the district are registered on the National Register of Historic Places, including Columbia Restaurant, which was established in 1905 by Cuban immigrant, Casimiro Hern.

 This is a great place to take in a vibrant local culture in the Tampa area.

-Local artists and businesses dominate the bar scene in Tampa Heights – it’s one of the best Tampa Bay attractions to visit if you’re looking for local flavor.
+Local artists and businesses dominate the bar scene in Tampa Heights.
+Hidden Springs Ale Works is one of the top attractions to visit if you’re looking for local flavor.
 Here, you’ll find no shortage of live music from local musicians and unique craft brews.

-Kick back with a tasty drink while watching a football game at Hidden Springs Ale Works, or swing by New World Brewery for local independent music and delicious barbecue buffets.
+Kick back with a tasty drink while watching a football game, or swing by New World Brewery for local independent music and delicious barbecue buffets.

 Tampa Bay Food Tours

-Tampa Bay Food Tours organizes three and a half hour walk-throughs for groups of up to 12 people through Tampa’s best culinary and drink options.
+Tampa Bay Food Tours organizes 3.5-hour walking tours for groups of up to 12 people through Tampa’s best culinary options.